ashgonzales/beethoven-and-co/README.md

 8.19.20 Altered MVP requirement to include two more buttons, an off-canvas menu, and opted for flexbox instead of masonry grid.
 8.20.20 Did not include parallax scroll as it was not intuitive to the design.
-8.20.20 Added image decorations as part of Post-MVP
+8.20.20 Added image decorations as part of Post-MVP 8.21.20 Added a replacement API as second one was not working upon deployment (http error)